pasqal-io/pqhack2025/docs/index.md

 In this innovative event, you will compete to solve set of **quantum computing coding challenges** proposed by our team of experts.

 <p style="text-align: center; font-size: 18px; font-weight: bold; color: #00c887;">
-    A total of 1500€ in prizes will be split amongst the best solutions.
+    A total of 1500 EUR in prizes will be split amongst the best solutions.
 </p>

 But you have to be quick!
-You will only have **twenty four hours** to delivery your solution.
+You will only have **twenty four hours** to deliver your solution.
 To be successful, you will need to collaborate in a team.

 <p style="text-align: center; font-size: 20px; font-weight: bold; color: #00c887;">
-    Are you up to the challenge? <a href="https://www.google.com/" class="btn btn-primary btn-size-large">Apply here!</a>
+    Are you up to the challenge? <a href="https://www.google.com/" class="btn btn-large">Apply here!</a>
 </p>

 ## When and where?

-The Hackathon will start February 8 at 11:00, and the closing session will last until February 9 at 16:30.
+- The full event will last from February 8 at 11:00 until February 9 at 16:30.
+There will be an initial session, a hacking period of 24h, an evaluation period, and a closing session.

-The deadline for the registration is January 15.

-This will be an in-person event, hosted at the Department of Physics of the [Faculty of Sciences of the University of Porto](https://www.up.pt/fcup/pt/) (Rua do Campo Alegre 4169-007 Porto).
+- This will be an in-person event, hosted at the Department of Physics of the [Faculty of Sciences of the University of Porto](https://www.up.pt/fcup/pt/) (Rua do Campo Alegre 4169-007 Porto).

 ## Teams